Priocept/cmbootstrap/README.md

 ## Metadata Based Start-Up

 cmbootstrap uses metadata to define what configuration should be applied to a new environment.
 The metadata consists of simple name/value pairs, and is defined in different ways for different types of virtualization or containerization platforms.
-VMware, VirtualBox, Docker, AWS EC2 and Google Compute Engine are currently supported.
+VMware, VirtualBox, Docker, AWS, Google Cloud Platform and OpenStack are currently supported.

 For VMware, a cmbootstrap metadata definition is stored within the <code>.vmx</code> file and looks like the following: